 This required a landscape of woodland and open heath land to accommodate the hunting of deer on horseback with hounds through a technique known as Par force de cheins.

-Along side this chase there were many other forms of hunting that required varying landscapes such as the hunting of Fallow and female deer in parks through a method known as Bow and Stable.
+Along side this chase there were many other forms of hunting that required varying landscapes such as the hunting of Fallow deer in parks through a method known as Bow and Stable.

 These landscapes were wild romantic places associated with the romance legends of the day, including the adventures of Gawain and the Green Knight and King Arthur.
 Heroes of the elite.